 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

-Internships are not required for the pre-professional optometry program at Wayne State College, as these are typically completed in professional school for degree completion.
+Internships are not required for the Pre-Optometry program at Wayne State College, as these are typically completed in professional school for degree completion.
 However, Career Services is available to help you find job opportunities if you are looking for field-related work experience.